awsdocs/aws-cur-user-guide/doc_source/detailed-billing-migrate.md

 AWS CUR: Refunds are identified by filtering for the `lineitem/lineitemtype = ‘Refund’` string\.

-DBR: Credits can be identified by parsing the ItemDescription column for the `‘Credit’` substring\.
+DBR: Refunds are identified through parsing the ItemDescription column for the `‘Refund’` substring\.

 ### Credits<a name="reporting-advanced-credits"></a>

-AWS CUR: Refunds are identified by filtering for the `lineitem/lineitemtype = ‘Credit’` string\.
+AWS CUR: Credits are identified by filtering for the `lineitem/lineitemtype = ‘Credit’` string\.

-DBR: Refunds are identified through parsing the ItemDescription column for the `‘Refund’` substring\.
+DBR: Credits can be identified by parsing the ItemDescription column for the `‘Credit’` substring\.

 ### Taxes<a name="reporting-advanced-taxes"></a>